LasyaMoravineni/portfolio/README.md

 # portfolio
-Responsive portfolio website that showcases my interests, skills and projects.
+My portfolio that showcases my interests, skills and projects.